edsu/inkdroid.org/_posts/2022-11-16-bookmarks.md

 ---

 *Update: as Ryan Baumann [notes](https://twitter.com/ryanfb/status/1592876540316241921), it looks like Twitter's own interface may not let you see more than 800 bookmarks :-( So you may not be able to get more than that with ArchiveWebPage.
-Still I think there's an advantage to using ArchiveWebPage here to get what you can since the tweets will be viewable and not just JSON or CSV data.*
+Still I think there's an advantage to using ArchiveWebPage here since the tweets will be viewable with context and not just some JSON or CSV file?*

 *Update: Ryan also has a [Ruby program](53f167feebde61ad262c4f09d879733e) that will get around the 800 limitation by getting your bookmarks while deleting them--which is a pretty ingenious way around the API limitation.
 He also has a super [thread](https://twitter.com/ryanfb/status/1590059053920956417) where he compares some other options like the [GetDewey](https://getdewey.co/) service.*